CQCL/cryptomite/_sources/index.rst.txt

 User Support
 ============
-If you need help with :code:`cryptomite` or you think you have found a bug, please send an email to qcrypto@quantinuum.com.
+If you need help with :code:`cryptomite` or you think you have found a bug, please email qcrypto@quantinuum.com.

-License
+Licence
 =======
 Licensed under XXXX?